Alan heeks

 Alan has had a deep interest in men’s development for over twenty years, sparked by attending groups with leading American teachers, such as Robert Bly and Michael Meade.
 In 1992 he co-founded a men’s group in Winchester which met for 23 years.
 He has also co-led many men’s weekends, and all this inspired his second book, published in 2013: Out of the Woods: a guide to life for men beyond 50.

-Alan has created and managed three land-based centres, each demonstrating a different form of sustainable development.
+Alan has created and co-led four land-based centres, each demonstrating a different form of sustainable development.
 In 1990, he started Magdalen Farm: an education charity which has created a 130-acre organic farm in Dorset, running programmes for school groups and adults on sustainable living.
 He is founder and trustee of Hazel Hill Trust, the charity which now runs Hazel Hill Wood, a 70-acre conservation woodland education centre near Salisbury.
 In 2004, Alan co-founded the Threshold Centre in North Dorset, an eco-community where he lived for 5 years, which teaches the main aspects of sustainable living, focussed on co-housing: self-contained dwellings plus shared facilities so households can pool resources and support each other.
+He also started Bridport Cohousing, which has recently completed the largest UK cohousing neighbourhood to date.

-In early adulthood Alan had a successful 20-year career in mainstream business management, starting in marketing with Procter and Gamble.
-In 1985 he co-founded Caradon plc, a major building materials group which grew to become a FTSE 100 company within 10 years: In 1990, Alan gave back the Company Jaguar and started a second career in the sustainability and social enterprise sectors.
+In early adulthood Alan had a successful 20-year career in mainstream business management, starting in marketing with Procter and Gamble, followed by a Harvard MBA.
+In 1985 he co-founded Caradon plc, a major building materials group which grew to become a FTSE 100 company within 10 years: In 1990, Alan gave back the Company Jaguar and dropped out into organic farming, which is where his baptism by mud began.

 Alan’s inspirations include Groucho Marx, Alfred the Great, Sufi mentor Neil Douglas-Klotz, Bach, The Who, Shakespeare, Thomas Hardy, T S Eliot, Arthur Dent, and a huge array of books, music, films and landscapes.
 His hobbies include music, cycling, steam railways, sacred dance and slow travel.

 Alan was born in 1948, married in 1971, divorced in 1998, re-married in 2012.
 He has two daughters in their forties.
-He lives in Bridport, West Dorset, with his wife Linda, a complementary therapist and healer.
+He lives in Hay-on-Wye, Wales, with his wife Linda, a complementary therapist and healer.
+They are both keen gardeners, and grow much of their own vegetables.
 He has two first class degrees, an MA in English Literature from Oxford University, and an MBA from Harvard Business School.